 Enter your zip code to find out which stations in your area will be moving frequencies and when.

 View this web tutorial to learn how to rescan your TVs and converter boxes to prepare for stations' frequency moves.
+Click the button below for rescanning instructions.

 Want to know which of your local TV stations are moving and when?
 Sign up and we'll keep you in the loop!